temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 The `SubscriptionWorkflow()` function uses a `for` loop to send the emails.
 The `for` loop executes the `SendEmail` Activity while `IsSubscribed` is `true`, and uses a Timer to pause the Workflow between emails.
 The Timer can pause the Workflow for seconds, days, months, or even years, depending on your business logic.

-Since the user's email address is set to the [Workflow Id](https://docs.temporal.io/workflows#workflow-id), attempting to subscribe with the same email address twice will result in an error and prevent the Workflow Execution from spawning again.
+Later in this tutorial, you will find that the user's email address is set to the [Workflow Id](https://docs.temporal.io/workflows#workflow-id).
+This means that attempting to subscribe with the same email address twice will result in an error and prevent the Workflow Execution from spawning again.

 Therefore, only one running Workflow Execution per email address can exist within the associated [Namespace](https://docs.temporal.io/namespaces).
 This ensures that the user won't receive multiple email subscriptions.
 This also helps reduce the complexity of the code you have to write and maintain.